 This applies to graves with burial rights, i.e. kistgravplatser (coffin graves) and urngravplatser (urn graves).
 Maintaining a grave normally involves planting and watering plants and flowers, weeding, removing wilted flowers and trimming/tidying the grass around the border and gravestone, or, in the case of gravel-covered graves, removing weeds from the gravel surface.
-There are local variations in what parishes/ groups of parishes do and what the burial rights holder is obliged to do.
-The rights holder can maintain the grave or purchase the service, for example from the cemetery management department.
+The rights holder can himself/ herself maintain the grave or purchase the service, for example from the cemetery management department.
 Most parishes/groups of parishes offer contracts for maintenance of graves.
-The level of maintenance determines how much it will cost the burial rights holder.
-The price varies between parishes/ groups of parishes.
-Contracts for the maintenance of graves are not regulated in the Burial Act.
+The level of maintenance determines the cost to the burial rights holder.
+The price varies between parishes/groups of parishes.
+Contracts for the maintenance of graves are not regulated in the Swedish Burial Act.
 Burial rights holders must assess and compare the price and quality of the service themselves.
 If the burial rights holder maintains the grave and the burial authority considers that the grave has been clearly neglected, the authority may declare the burial rights forfeited, in other words, the rights are returned to the authority.